-Lisbon has undergone a renaissance, and drinking is at the heart of it.
-Revellers, both tourist and locals, pour out of tiny bars and gather on cobbled streets to toast the town, with impromptu parties getting underway at any given hour.
-Strange, then, that its most famous drinks are little known outside Portugal.
-To remedy that, we’ve returned from a tasting tour in Lisbon with a holiday’s worth of libation recommendations.
-Here, then, are five drinks giving this resurgent city its irresistible buzz and distinctive flavour.
+Lisbon has undergone a renaissance and drinking is at the heart of it with revellers regularly pouring out of tiny bars to toast the town and impromptu parties getting underway.
+Its most famous tonics may be little known outside Portugal but, to remedy that, we’ve returned from a tasting tour of Lisbon with libation recommendations aplenty – including five drinks you need to try now.

 If ginjinha is a local treat and vinho do Porto more an export, what is the staple on Lisboetas’ tables?
 Translated as ‘green wine’, vinho verde is a light and ever-so-slightly fizzy wine made from young grapes – highly guzzle-able in Lisbon’s clement weather.
 This is port’s cheaper cousin; a mainstay of traditional working-class tabernas in hillside neighbourhoods adjacent to the port.
 One of these neighbourhoods is Bica, a little downhill from Bairro Alto but decidedly hipper, whose quiet streets and low-key restaurants hit the sweet spot between shabby authenticity and certified cool.
 One of the more popular establishments is Estrela da Bica, which dishes up inventive, wholesome tapas such as beef cheek taco, cod bruschetta, garlic chips and tuna-steak avocado sliders, all washed down with tumblers of refreshing vinho verde.

 DRINK Pisco sour